slimseidl/FastAPIModel/model_card_template.md

 The model used precision, recall, and F1 score for its performance metrics.
 Overall performance consisted of a precision of 0.7419, recall of 0.6384, and an F1 score of 0.6863.

+Performance was also evaluated on demographic and categorical slices to assess fairness and reliability.
+Some of the highest-performing slices by F1-score included:

+    education = Prof-school (F1 = 0.8852)

+    education = Doctorate (F1 = 0.8793)

+    native-country = India (F1 = 0.8750)

 ## Ethical Considerations

 The model reflects biases present in the original dataset, which may include certain economic biases.
 Categorical features such as sex and race could introduce a difference in treatment between predictions.